Aloha from Felucca Alaska

 FB Messenger to chat live, see boat, meet crew

-Private charter for up to 8 guests, $150/night
+Private charter for up to 8 guests, from $250/night

 Aboard Aloha Felucca Alaska, comfort meets the timeless rhythm of the Nile.
 The boat is furnished in an open-plan style, with space for up to a dozen guests.
 Eight double beds—four on the main deck and four on the moon deck, each with soft pillows and warm blankets.
 Four additional twins offer flexible sleeping options, making evenings on the river both restful and communal.